ntu-aris/ntu_viral_dataset/sensor_calibration.md

 </p>
 <p style="text-align: center;">Fig 5.
 Matlab stereo calibration process 4</p>

-Some of the images yield higher reprojection error, and it is possible to remove part of the images by dragging the line on the reprojection figure to achieve a lower reprojection error.
+Some of the images yield higher reprojection error, and it is possible to remove part of the images by dragging the line on the reprojection figure to achieve a lower reprojection error  as illustrated in  [Fig. 6](#matlabcalibration5) .

 <a name="fig-viral-eval-files"></a>
 <p align="center">